 These simple baked apple chips are a great healthy snack to make this fall with all of the extra apples that you have leftover from apple picking.
 No fancy equipment required!

 The great thing about these simple baked apple chips is that they really are simple!
-They require no fancy equipment at all – no dehydrators, no fancy slicing machines, no obscure ingredients.
-All you’ll need to make these is just apples, cinnamon, an oven, and a bit of patience.
+They require no fancy equipment at all – not a dehydrator, not a fancy slicer, and no obscure ingredients.
+All you’ll need to make these tasty, low calorie, crunchy dried apple snacks is just apples, cinnamon, an oven, and a bit of patience.

 Making the Baked Apple Chips

-My original intention was to slice these up using my food processor because those skinny little slices just looked like they’d be too finicky to deal with otherwise, and I don’t own a mandolin.
+My original intention was to slice these up using my food processor because those skinny little slices just looked like they’d be too finicky to deal with otherwise, and I don’t own a mandoline.
 The apples I was dealing with were huge though and there would be no way to fit them into my food processor’s chute to get them sliced up in there.
-Also, I wanted the pretty full slices.
+Also, I wanted the pretty, full slices for my baked chips.

-I decided to just try slicing them myself with a nice, sharp knife and it took me about 2 minutes to slice up the four apples that I chipped.
+I decided to just try slicing the apples evenly myself with a nice, sharp knife and it took me about 2 minutes to slice up the four apples that I chipped.
 You can check out my tips for sharpening and caring for knives here if you think your knife could use a tune-up before you attempt this: How to Properly Clean and Sharpen Knives.

-Make sure that your slices are no more than about 1/8″ thick or you won’t really be able to achieve a nice, crisp chip during the baking process.
-You can use something like a mini cookie cutter to cut a nice clean circle in the middle of each slice, or you can just leave the pretty flower shape in the middle if you don’t mind it.
+When you make this recipe, make sure that your slices are no more than about 1/8″ thick or you won’t really be able to achieve a nice, crisp chip with a satisfying crunch during the baking process.
+You can use something like an apple corer or a mini cookie cutter to cut a nice clean circle in the middle of each slice, or you can just leave the pretty flower shape in the middle if you don’t mind it.

 Checking Baked Apple Chips for Doneness